tpat7187/tinychad/README.md

 out = l1(x).exec() # execute cache with LLVM codegen
 ```

-to export the model run PORT=1 (this will load all the buffers into the LLVM module instead of reading the pointers from the LazyBuffers)
+to export the model run PORT=1 (this will load all the buffers into the LLVM module instead of reading the pointers from the Buffers)

 ```LLVM
 ; ModuleID = ""